8-Bit Software

 If you format a disk with OmniFlop it does not put on the disk all the filing system information for the format you choose - it just makes a disk of the correct physical format.
 The reason for this is the sheer number of operating systems out there - I do not have the time in my short life to implement all the Operating Systems ever invented, even if it is just to access the disks!
 For the same reason you can't see all your files listed in OmniFlop (see Filing System vs Format).

 If you format a disk to your chosen format you must then put an image onto the disk for the correct Operating System/Filing System.
-That is, you are meant to use OmniFlop like this to create blank 'formatted' disks:
+For example, to create a blank formatted disk:

 1. Archive a blank disk (e.g. freshly formatted on original equipment) to an image file on your PC.